We've been there, We've done It!

 The Sea Commander concept has been applied to the remote supply of large scale power to operate subsea oil and gas production facilities.
 The supply of power can be achieved by local generation using imported fuel or produced fluid (gas) and by imported AC Power.
-You can view videos of these buoys here.
 The two options are described below:

 The Sea Commander Power Buoy system provides power to, and allows control of, subsea wells and/or associated subsea processing equipment from an autonomous, unmanned facility located close to the subsea well location.
 As such, the Power Buoy System:

 The system was entirely autonomous requiring manned maintenance visits at 3 month intervals.
 All major equipment can be remotely monitored both by host platform and specialist maintenance personnel onshore.
 This system operates on imported diesel but dual fuel or produced gas/fluids are suitable alternatives.